dataset-ninja/urban-street-fruit/README.md

-# Tree Dataset of Urban Street: Fruit
+# Tree Dataset of Urban Street: Fruit Classification

-Urban Street: Fruit is a dataset for classification task.
+Urban Street: Fruit Classification is a dataset for classification task.